OguzPastirmaci/oci-gpu-monitoring/docs/windows.md

 cd "$Home\oci-gpu-monitoring"
 ```

-5. We will create a scheduled task to run the script every minute and wrote logs to `$Home\oci-gpu-monitoring\gpuMetrics.log`, but before that let's run the script manually to check that we don't get any errors.
+5. We will create a scheduled task to run the script every minute and write logs to `$Home\oci-gpu-monitoring\gpuMetrics.log`, but before that let's run the script manually to check that we don't get any errors.

 ```sh
  .\publishGPUMetrics.ps1